ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/case_attributes/create.rst

 +-----------+---------------------------------------------------+----------+----------+------------------------+

 .. note::
     Attribute Types for Cases must first be created in the System or Organization in which a Case resides before they can be added to the Case.
-See `Creating Custom Attribute Types <https://training.threatconnect.com/learn/article/creating-custom-attributes-kb-article>`__ for more information.
+See the `Creating Custom Attribute Types <https://training.threatconnect.com/learn/article/creating-custom-attributes-kb-article>`__ knowledge base article for more information.

 .. warning::
     Trying to add an Attribute to a Case when the Case Attribute Type's **Max Allowed** limit has been reached will result in an error.